|

 curvature.
 Furthermore, there is evidence that the first-order model

-obtain the resulting model (in the coded variables) as
+is significant.
+The resulting model (in the coded variables) is

 |